Zettlr/zettlr-docs/docs/en/get-involved.md

 ## Setting Up Your Development Environment

 To set everything up, make sure to start your favourite IDE and spin up your terminal.
 Zettlr is based on a [NodeJS](https://nodejs.org/)-stack, so you'll need to have the current Node-Server installed on your system, and a Node Package Manager.
-Zettlr prefers [Yarn](https://yarnpkg.com/), but of course you can also use NPM (this will be installed alongside Node).
+Zettlr prefers [Yarn](https://yarnpkg.com/).

 Then make sure to initialise everything.